toledosq/sd-enable-textual-inversion/README.md

 # sd-enable-textual-inversion
-Copy these files to your stable-diffusion to enable text-inversion
+Copy the files into your stable-diffusion folder to enable text-inversion in the Web UI.

-any problems create an issue [here](https://github.com/hlky/stable-diffusion-webui) please
+If you experience any problems **with webui integration**, please create an issue [here](https://github.com/hlky/stable-diffusion-webui).

-# You don't upload an image, that's not how it works
+If you are having problems installing or running textual-inversion, see FAQ below.
+If your problem is not listed, the official repo is [here](https://github.com/rinongal/textual_inversion).

+# How does it work?

 [textual-inversion](https://textual-inversion.github.io/) - An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion (credit: Tel Aviv University, NVIDIA)

 ![](https://textual-inversion.github.io/static/images/editing/teaser.JPG)

-We learn to generate specific concepts, like personal objects or artistic styles, by describing them using new "words" in the embedding space of pre-trained text-to-image models.
-These can be used in new sentences, just like any other word.
+Just as humans create unique words to describe what they see, this model learns to describe specific concepts, such as personal objects or artistic styles, and create a new "word" to represent that description.
+The model's description of that word is stored in an embedding file, which can then be referenced by other pre-trained text-to-image models.
+This process has been coined as "Textual Inversion."

 ![](https://textual-inversion.github.io/static/images/editing/puppet.JPG)

-You need to train embeddings then use the embedding file
+# How to Use

+Before you can do anything with the webui, you must first create embedding files by training the Textual-Inversion model.
+You will need 3-5 images of what you want the model to describe.
+You can use more images, but the paper recommends 5.
+For the best results, the images should be visually similar, and each image should be cropped to 512x512.
+Any other sizes will be rescaled (stretched).

+**Step 1:** Place 3-5 images of the object/art style/scene/etc. into an empty folder

+**Step 2:** In Anaconda run
+`python main.py
+  --base configs/latent-diffusion/txt2img-1p4B-finetune.yaml
+  -t
+  --actual_resume models/ldm/text2img-large/model.ckpt
+  -n <name this run>
+  --data_root path/to/image/folder
+  --gpus 1`

+**Step 3:** The model will continue to train until you stop it by entering CTRL+C. The recommended training time is 3000-7000 global steps.
+You can see what step the run is on in the progress bar.
+You can also monitor progress by reviewing the images at `logs/<your run name>/images`.
+I recommend sorting that folder by date modified, they tend to get jumbled up otherwise.

+**Step 4:** Once stopped, you will find a number of embedding files under `logs/<your run name>/checkpoints`.
+The one you want is **embeddings.pt**.

+**Step 5:** In the WebUI, upload the embedding file you just created.
+Now, when writing a prompt, you can use `\*` to reference the object/art style/etc.

 Training data is the images of the thing you want to train on, apparently you only need 3-5 but best practices for choosing the images themselves are currently unknown afaik